PEXANE2/azure-docs.tr-tr/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="new"></a>Yeni

-* Dosya paylaşım desteği: görüntüleme, karşıya yükleme, indirme, dosyaları ve dizinleri, SAS URI'leriyle kopyalama (oluşturma ve bağlanma)
+* File share support: viewing, uploading, downloading, copying files and directories, SAS URIs (create and connect)
-* Depolama için SAS URI'leri veya hesap anahtarları ile bağlanmak için kullanıcı deneyimi İyileştirildi
+* Improved user experience for connecting to Storage with SAS URIs or account keys
-* Tablo sorgusu sonuçlarını dışarı aktarma
+* Export table query results
-* Tablo sütunları yeniden sıralamayı ve özelleştirme
+* Table column reordering and customization
-* $Logs blob kapsayıcıları ve $metrics tablolarını depolama hesapları için etkinleştirilmiş ölçümleri ile görüntüleme
+* Viewing $logs blob containers and $metrics tables for Storage Accounts with enabled metrics
-* Geliştirilmiş dışarı aktarma ve alma davranışı, özellik değeri türü artık içerir
+* Improved export and import behavior, now includes property value type

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Düzeltildi: yükleme veya indirme büyük BLOB'ları eksik karşıya yükleme/yüklemeler neden olabilir
+* Fixed: uploading or downloading large blobs can result in incomplete uploads/downloads
-* Düzeltildi: düzenleme, ekleme veya bir sayısal dize değeri ("1") sahip bir varlık alma, çift dönüştürür
+* Fixed: editing, adding, or importing an entity with a numeric string value ("1") will convert it to double
-* Düzenle Yerel geliştirme ortamındaki Tablo düğümü genişletilemiyor
+* Fixed: Unable to expand the table node in the local development environment

 #### <a name="known-issues"></a>Bilinen Sorunlar

-* $metrics tablolarını, Blob Depolama hesapları için görünür değildir.
+* $metrics tables are not visible for Blob Storage accounts
-* İletileri Base64 kodlama kullanılarak kodlanır, program aracılığıyla eklenen kuyruk iletileri düzgün görüntülenmeyebilir
+* Queue messages added programmatically may not be displayed correctly if the messages are encoded using Base64 encoding

 05/17/2016
-### <a name="version-07201605090"></a>Sürüm 0.7.20160509.0
+### <a name="version-07201605090"></a>Version 0.7.20160509.0

 #### <a name="new"></a>Yeni

-* Daha iyi hata işleme için uygulama kilitlenmeleri
+* Better error handling for app crashes

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Oturum açma kimlik bilgileri gerekli olduğunda burada bilgi çubuğu iletileri bazen gösterilmiyorsa hata düzeltildi
+* Fixed bug where InfoBar messages sometimes don't show up when sign-in credentials were required

 #### <a name="known-issues"></a>Bilinen Sorunlar

-* Takvimleri "1" veya "1,0" gibi bir ındexattributes sayısal değeri olan bir özelliğine sahip bir varlık ekleme, düzenlemeler veya içeri aktarma ve Kullanıcı onu bir `Edm.String`olarak göndermeyi denediğinde, değer istemci API 'sine Edm.
-Double olarak geri gönderilir
+* Tables: Adding, editing, or importing an entity that has a property with an ambiguously numeric value, such as "1" or "1.0", and the user tries to send it as an `Edm.String`, the value will come back through the client API as an Edm.Double

 03/31/2016

-### <a name="version-07201603250"></a>Sürüm 0.7.20160325.0
+### <a name="version-07201603250"></a>Version 0.7.20160325.0

 >[!VIDEO https://www.youtube.com/embed/imbgBRHX65A?ecver=1]